GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

 | <sub> graph aligner </sub> | <sub> 12 </sub> | <sub> 100 </sub> | <sub> 2 </sub> |<sub> 2400 </sub> |
 | <sub> complete asm </sub> | <sub> 64 </sub> | <sub> 1 </sub> | <sub> 12 </sub> |<sub> 768 </sub> |

-This gives an estimate of around 9000 cpu hours for the same data as above.
+This gives an estimate of around 9000 CPU hours for the same data as above.
 This is almost certainly an overestimate, but not by more than a factor of 2.

-Note that the runtime estimates for Hifiasm and Verkko don't consider the preparatory work of counting parental kmers with yak or meryl, which are necessary steps before running either in trio mode.
+Note that the runtime estimates for Hifiasm and Verkko don't consider the preparatory work of counting parental *k*-mers with yak or Meryl, which are necessary steps before running either in trio mode.

 ## Comparison of Outputs